 Leonardo Davinci's drawings from 1485 to the early 1490’s were the first conceptualizations of practical winged mechanical flight.
 Although this design was never actually built, and the design is not really practical for a working device, Davinci's design for the flapping mechanism comes close to maximizing the efficient use of human power.

+In 2011, the engineers of Festo’s Bionic Learning Network developed a flight model that is capable of taking off autonomously and rising in the air by means of its flapping wings alone, without the aid of other devices to provide lift.
+The FESTO Smart-Bird flies, glides and sails through the air.
+The objective of the project was to construct a bionic bird modelled on the herring gull.
+The fascination of building an artificial bird that could take off, fly and land by means of flapping wings alone provided the inspiration for SmartBird’s engineers.
+Moving air in a specific manner is a core competence of FESTO that has been a driving force for the company for many years.

 2.2 APPLICATIONS OF ORNITHOPTERS

 An Ornithopter as an unmanned aerial vehicle (UAV) has applications in various industries and aspects of living as highlighted below: